JakubMrowicki/memory-keypad/README.md

 * Scoring system that increments exponentially.
 Meaning that you earn more score for remembering a more complex pattern.
 * Life system that allows you to get another chance to beat the game.
 Using a life however will decrease your score based on the stage(later stage will lose more score if you make a mistake).
 * User input will be ignored when the game is playing out the pattern to avoid errors due to misclicks.
+* An easter egg that is unlocked by achieving the maximum score in the game.
+7700
 ### Future Features
 * A timer.
 This timer will end the game if it reaches 0.
 Timer can be reset by user input.
 Used to prevent idle games/cheating.
 * Change the pattern generation method so that the pattern is generated on the fly instead of all at once to help prevent cheating.
 * User profiles
 * Leaderboard
 * Versus Mode to play against friends.
+* Sound Effects

 # 5: Technologies Used
 This project uses the following technologies:
 * HTML5